 Employees in the retail trade get two consecutive days off in every seven days, one of which is a Saturday or Sunday whenever possible.
 In the retail trade, the two consecutive days off do not apply to:

 - Businesses with less than 10 employees; or

 - Employees who work less than 20 hours per week.

 Employers may be able to obtain authorization to vary the requirement.
-Please see Permits and Variances for more information.
+Please see Permits for more information.